pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

    Under the hood, we used [FastAPI](https://fastapi.tiangolo.com/) to provide an API service layer to a [Vue.js](https://vuejs.org/) front‐end.
    This streamlined interface means that users can quickly get input on their work directly in a browser.
    It offers an intuitive writing environment that offers agentic input in the form of specific actions.
-   Users can leverage one of many options which described in detail below.
+   Users can leverage one of many options, described in detail below.
    Once agents have taken actions on the content, users may analyze the results and make iterative improvements on the content.

 2. **Agent Roles & Pipeline:**